andres-j-ramirez/cs50-solutions/final/README.md

 - `README.md`
   This file.
 Describes the project, how it works, and how to run it.

+## Design Choices

+I tried to keep the project small but still full-stack so I could practice different parts of web development.

+- **Flask + Jinja instead of a heavier framework**
+  I chose Flask because it feels close to what we used in CS50 (routes, templates, helpers).
+It’s simple enough for a small quiz app but still lets me separate logic (`app.py`, `questions.py`) from presentation (`templates/`).

+- **In-memory questions module instead of a database**
+  All questions live in `questions.py` as a Python list of dictionaries.
+For this small project, a real database felt like overkill.
+Storing questions in code made it easier to tweak clues and add/remove questions quickly.

+- **Sessions for game state**
+  I use Flask’s `session` to track which question IDs have already been asked, and the user’s `correct` and `total` score for the current round.
+That way the user can refresh the page or move through questions without losing their progress, and I don’t have to store anything in a database.

+- **Multiple accepted answers and simple normalization**
+  Each question has a list of acceptable answers (like `"messi"`, `"leo messi"`, `"lionel messi"`).
+Before checking, I lowercase the user’s guess, strip it from extra whitespaces, and compare it against those options, so small differences in capitalization or phrasing still count as correct.

+- **Keyboard-friendly UX with a tiny bit of JavaScript**
+  I wanted the quiz to be playable almost entirely from the keyboard.
+The JS in `static/main.js` listens for the Enter key: the first Enter submits the guess, and once a result is shown, pressing Enter again triggers the “Next question” form.
+This made it feel faster and more “game-like”.

+- **No repeat questions per round**
+  Each round keeps a list of `asked_ids` in the session.
+When choosing the next question, the app filters out ones that were already asked.
+When the user finishes all questions, the app shows a summary and a “Play again” button that resets the session state.

+- **Simple two-page layout with shared styling**
+  Both the quiz page and the About page extend the same `layout.html`, which keeps the header, navigation, and Barça-inspired colors consistent.
+This also let me practice using template inheritance instead of copy-pasting HTML.

 ## How to run
 - Clone repository